Ox-rated! Dream night in Genk for Liverpool ace after injury nightmare | Goal.com

 A goal inside two minutes, and a stunner to wrap the game up in the second half.

-Oxlade-Chamberlain’s exquisite double set the Reds on their way to a 4-1 victory in Genk – a result which, coupled with Salzburg’s defeat to Napoli in Austria, puts Jurgen Klopp’s men in a strong position to qualify from Group E.
+His exquisite double set the Reds on their way to a 4-1 victory in Genk – a result which, coupled with Salzburg’s defeat to Napoli in Austria, puts Jurgen Klopp’s men in a strong position to qualify from Group E. Beat Genk in the return at Anfield in a fortnight's time and they will be pretty much there.

-Oxlade-Chamberlain didn’t take long to register his first competitive goal since April 2018, a smart, skimming effort inside goalkeeper Gaetan Coucke’s right-hand post from 20 yards, after a line-breaking pass from birthday boy Fabinho.
+Oxlade-Chamberlain hadn't started a Champions League game since April 2018, and he didn’t take long to register his first competitive goal since his return from injury, a smart, skimming effort inside goalkeeper Gaetan Coucke’s right-hand post from 20 yards, after a line-breaking pass from birthday boy Fabinho.

 One minute and 50 seconds was the official time, making it the fourth-fastest goal Liverpool have scored in this competition.